Top-rated local movers that handle Phoenix to Garland moves

 - Garland’s population is about 85% less than Phoenix.

-- Garland's public transportation has a score of 4 out of 10 versus Phoenix's higher score of 6.
+- Garland’s public transportation score of 4 out of 10 is lower than Phoenix’s score of 6.

-- Garland has a bike-friendliness score 41 out of 100, which means it isn't as accessible to and safe for cyclists as Phoenix, which has a score of 56 out of 100.
+- Garland has a bike-friendliness score of 41 out of 100, which means it isn’t as accessible or safe for cyclists as Phoenix, which has a score of 56.

 - Garland’s crime rate is lower than Phoenix with a score of 37.13 compared to Phoenix’s 53.06.
 This means that Garland neighborhoods are safer than 37.13% of all U.S. neighborhoods, and Phoenix neighborhoods are safer than 53.06%.